antmicro/kenning/docs/source/json-scenarios.md

 As emphasized above, the `optimizers` list is added, with two entries:

-* a `kenning.compilers.tflite.TFLiteCompiler` type block, quantizing the model,
+* a `kenning.optimizers.tflite.TFLiteCompiler` type block, quantizing the model,
-* a `kenning.compilers.tvm.TVMCompiler` type block, performing remaining optimization steps.
+* a `kenning.optimizers.tvm.TVMCompiler` type block, performing remaining optimization steps.

 In the `runtime` field, a TVM-specific `kenning.runtimes.tvm.TVMRuntime` type is used.